crocokyle/Flexpool-GoogleSheets/README.md

 ## Instructions
 You have two options:

-- **Option 1** - (Easiest) Make a copy of the existing Google Sheet
+- **Option 1** - (Easiest) Make a copy of the premade Google Sheet
-  - This lets you use the existing template to calculate your ROI
+  - This lets you use the premade template to calculate your ROI
 - **Option 2** - Copy `Code.gs` to your own sheet and modify the cells that get updated.
   - This lets you customize your own Google Sheet and update it with the Flexpool parameters